How to Throw a Chinese New Year Party

 Not a bad way to get started on your spring cleaning checklist, eh?

-Decorate with the color red
+Decorate with the Color Red

-Listen to the signs
+Listen to the Chinese Zodiac

 Another Chinese New Year tradition is the exchanging of gifts in a very specific way: small red envelopes filled with “lucky money.”
 The envelopes symbolize the giving of good fortune.